 TAG and SadaPay are issuing debit cards that customers can use to withdraw money from ATMs, and the ATM network is controlled by banks which can further create withdrawal limits for EMIs when they use bank ATMs.
 Currently, cash withdrawals are limited to Rs10,000 per day and banks charge an ATM withdrawal fee.
 Since the limit is low compared to banks’ ATM cards, the cost per transaction is high if you have a wallet card.
 Effectively, wallets become expensive for users.
 These users are unbanked because banking is expensive, and form the market for these fintech companies to capture.

 On the other hand, putting money into a wallet is also going to happen through a bank, which can again set limits on how much money can be deposited into a wallet account and in fact ask for a fee for such deposits.
-It can also happen through branchless banking agents the likes of EasyPaisa and JazzCash have but both these players are notorious for keeping their wallets closed loop.
+It can also happen through branchless banking agents of EasyPaisa and JazzCash, but both these players are notorious for keeping their wallets closed loop.

 Then the Prudential Regulations do not allow specialisations which means EMIs would have to create general products, which means they would be competing with banks head-on.
 Some niches have been created, for instance, Finja is into lending primarily, and for most others, it is an uphill battle in a market that is heavily tilted in the favour of the incumbents, even with a regulator that has moved significantly in the direction of allowing innovative companies room to operate.